alphazframework/zest-docs-latest/docs/validation.md

-Zest provides different methods to easily validation of data
+Zest provides different methods to easily validate data.

 ## Validation simple usage

-Lets consider a simple example, we shall attempt to accpet input from the User, the first thing we need to do define the necessary routes
+Let's consider a simple example.
+We shall attempt to accept input from the user.
+The first thing we need to do is define the necessary routes.

 ### Define Route